How To Treat Sunburn at the end of a long day? Did you get too much sun today?

 - Nausea and chills

-- Severe dehydration (fluid loss) which can cause dizziness and unsteadiness when on your feet.
+- Severe dehydration (fluid loss)usually causes dizziness and unsteadiness when on your feet.

 Sunburn and Heat-Related Illness

 We as parents need to know that those coaches are heat aware.
-Often the gruelling exercises that our country seems to worship can be dangerous.
+Often the grueling exercises can be dangerous.
 Public schools have few facilities for our kids to exercise and condition in comfort.
 Our kids have the heat and humidity.
 Other kids have cold weather conditions that can also be dangerous.

 As you are getting some basic information in your mind about this sun-sunburn-heat-related condition, please remember that this information is not to be instead of a Doctors visit.